skypilot-org/skypilot/examples/airflow/README.md

 1. **Persistent Volume**: If you have many concurrent tasks, you may want to use a storage class that supports `ReadWriteMany` access mode.
 2. **Cloud credentials**: If you wish to run tasks on different clouds, you can configure cloud credentials in Kubernetes secrets and mount them in the Sky pod defined in the DAG.
-3. **Logging**: All SkyPilot logs are written to container stdout, which is captured by Airflow and displayed in the UI.
+3. **Logging**: All SkyPilot logs are written to container stdout, which is captured as task logs in Airflow and displayed in the UI.
 You can also write logs to a file and read them in subsequent tasks.

 ## Future work: a native Airflow Executor built on SkyPilot